Hyde Park (SA)

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-As per AreaSearch's latest postcode level ATO data released for financial year 2023, Hyde Park's median income among taxpayers is $68,458.
-The average income is $99,974.
+AreaSearch's latest postcode level ATO data released for financial year 2023 shows Hyde Park's median income among taxpayers is $68,458.
+The average income in the suburb is $99,974.
 Nationally, this places Hyde Park in the top percentile.
 In comparison, Greater Adelaide has a median income of $54,808 and an average of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Hyde Park's median income are approximately $74,482 as of September 2025.
-The average is estimated to be around $108,772 during the same period.
-According to the 2021 Census, Hyde Park ranks highly nationally in terms of household, family, and personal incomes, between the 78th and 87th percentiles.
-The earnings profile shows that 31.4% of locals (534 people) fall into the $4000+ income category, unlike surrounding regions where 31.8% earn within the $1,500 - 2,999 range.
-Economic strength is evident with 39.7% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Hyde Park's median income would be approximately $74,482 by September 2025, with the average estimated at $108,772.
+According to the 2021 Census, Hyde Park ranks highly nationally in household, family, and personal incomes, between the 78th and 87th percentiles.
+The earnings profile shows that 31.4% of locals (534 people) fall into the $4000+ income category, which is different from surrounding regions where 31.8% earn within the $1,500 - 2,999 range.
+Economic strength is evident with 39.7% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
 After housing costs, residents retain 87.1% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income